 Unilever N.V.
 (NYSE: UN) is a public limited company registered in the Netherlands.
 The company's shares and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.

-Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange, and American Depositary Receipts, on the New York Stock Exchange.
+Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales with shares listed on the London Stock Exchange, and American Depositary Receipts, on the New York Stock Exchange.
 The two parent companies, NV and PLC, together with their group companies, operate as a single economic entity, the Unilever Group.

-Unilever is a market leader in mass skin care products and deodorants, and the second largest player in daily hair care products.
+Unilever is a market leader in mass skin care products and deodorants and the second-largest player in daily hair care products.
 Principal brands in personal care include Dove, Lux, and Rexona (including Sure and Degree), Sunsilk (including Seda / Sedal), Axe and Pond’s.
-Other important brands include Suave, Clear, Lifebuoy and Vaseline, together with Signal and Close Up in oral care.
+Other important brands include Suave, Clear, Lifebuoy, and Vaseline, together with Signal and Close Up in oral care.
 Personal care accounts for 40% of Unilever's revenues and 33% of its operating profit.

 Unilever is also a global major in savory products and dressings.
-The company manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads and cooking products such as liquid margarine, and some frozen foods.
+The company manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads, and cooking products such as liquid margarine and some frozen foods.
 It markets them under key brands such as Knorr, Hellmann’s, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Calvé, WishBone, Amora, Ragú, and Bertolli.

-Trefis believes that Unilever’s Personal Care business, specifically the Skin and Hair Care segment, is the most value accretive division of the company.
+Trefis believes that Unilever’s Personal Care business, specifically the Skin and Hair Care segment, is the most value-accretive division of the company.
 This is because of the following reasons: